sorcery. Er, electricity. (Sorry, lots of people get the two mixed up).

 Inverters are sold with two wattage ratings:

-2. Surge: How much power can be delivered for up to a few seconds.
+- Surge: How much power can be delivered for up to a second or so.

 How do you choose the correct wattage rating?